12 Jun Self drive to Shirakawa-go

-Our drive from Takayama to Shirakawa-go went smoothly.
+We did a self-drive to Shirakawa-go, leaving from our ryokan in Takayama.
 We entered the phone number of Shirakawa-go Gassho Zukuri Minka-en into the GPS.
 As we were in a mountain area, a lot of our drive was through tunnels, some of which were several km’s long.

 Inside the farmhouses

 Most of the farmhouses were able to be entered, with some displaying items the family would have used.
 In some of the houses, we were able to use the ladder-like stairs to view the top floor and see the roof from the inside.

 The exhibits on display included tools for hunting and farming, clothing that was worn and shoes including snow boots.
 Most of the items were made from woven straw.
 In one of the houses top floors, there was a really great photo display.
 Two large boards were filled with black and white photographs from the villages, showing the land, houses and people.

 After reaching the end of the museum trail we walked back past the parking area and crossed the long pedestrian bridge to get to the other side of the river.
 Stopping to have a look at the view.
 Looking out from one side we could see the rooftops of the Gassho style houses in the museum.